 Drupal to WordPress migration

-As a part of my preparations to this new role I moved my personal blog from Drupal to WordPress blogging system hosted on WordPress.com.
+As a part of my preparations for this new role, I moved my personal blog from Drupal to WordPress blogging system hosted on WordPress.com.
 The migration process was super simple and I caught up very quickly with the new user interface.
 I really like all the features of WordPress included in the initial setup.
 You can build almost the same structure as with Drupal, but the learning path in WordPress is much shorter and setup in a way that is less complicated.